gnolang/gno/docs/explanation/gno-modules.md

 # Gno Modules

 The packages and realms containing `gno.mod` file can be reffered as Gno modules. `gno.mod` file is introduced to enhance local testing and handle dependency management while testing Gno packages/realms locally.
-While it primarily serves local development and testing purposes, blockchain do not recognize or utilize this file directly.
+At the time of writing, `gno.mod` is only used by the `gno` tool for local development, and it is disregarded on the Gno.land chain.

 ## What is the gno.mod file for?